aboutcode-org/scancode-toolkit/src/commoncode/README.rst

 You typically want to perform these customizations:

 - remove or update the src/README.rst and tests/README.rst files
+- set project info and dependencies in setup.cfg
 - check the configure and configure.bat defaults

 Initializing a project